Skip to main content

 There's so much to discover and experience.
 The new surroundings are exciting and stimulating.

+A fluffy puppy with black and white fur sitting in a colourful toy tunnel, front paws resting on a red slide, enjoying the outdoors, perfect for any dog birthday celebration.
 Hide various treats and toys around your garden or in your house and let your dog search for them.
-This treasure hunt is not only fun but also stimulates your dog's sense of smell and provides a great mental challenge.
+This treasure hunt is fun and stimulates your dog's sense of smell and provides a great mental challenge.

 For active dogs, you can build a small obstacle course in the garden using items you already have at home.
 Use hula hoops, tunnels, slalom poles (or improvise with broom handles), and a small hurdle to give your dog an exciting and challenging activity.
-This promotes not only physical exercise but also mental stimulation.
-You can find more game ideas in this article: The 6 Best Brain Games for Your Dog or in our Hundeo App.
+This promotes physical exercise and mental stimulation.
+You can find more game ideas here: The 6 Best Brain Games for Your Dog or in our Hundeo App.

 Capture this special day with a fun photo shoot.
 Try to capture the most beautiful moments.
 The photos will be a lovely memento of this day.